 With the Android 13 update, you can send messages even if your phone is out of reach.
 That means you will be able to use your messaging app directly on your Chromebook to send and receive messages whenever you are working on your laptop and don’t want to interrupt your workflow with your phone.

-You can copy the content from your phone like a website URL, text, picture, or video and paste it onto your connected or nearby device such as a laptop or tablet.
+Moreover, you can copy the content from your phone, like a website URL, text, picture, or video, and paste it onto your connected or nearby device, such as a laptop or tablet.
+You can even edit the image or text and share it directly with utmost ease.

 Enhanced Spatial Audio